Hi. I'm Karina.

 As I became a busy mom to two daughters, I've shifted from theatre directing and speech coaching to new ways that apply these skills in my field.
 Currently, I have found opportunities in project-based learning, helping students find their own passions and develop leadership and professionalism skills.
 We apply writing, public speaking, collaboration, problem solving (and even theatre improv!) to real-world community, nonprofit, and corporate business projects.
 I continue to share my vocal music, through my church's music ministry program and praise band.
 This work has been so rewarding and life-giving to me.
 Lead with Grace has become an organic extension of this season of my life's work.

 For someone who has spent most of her life on a stage, it might be surprising how difficult it is to step out now through Lead with Grace.
 So many reasons beckon us back to our seats.
 Time, the eyes of others, our own doubts.
 When I coach my students, I often forget these feelings of exposure that keep us small.
-As I launch this site, I, too, again feel that sense the insecurity that speakers, writers, and leaders often feel but don't communicate, feelings that we must all work through to move toward our visions of what could be.
+As I expand my circle, I, too, again feel that sense the insecurity that speakers, writers, and leaders often feel but don't communicate, feelings that we must all work through to move toward our visions of what could be.

 Lead with Grace integrates all these passions, and I hope my journey will provide encouragement and resources for all who seek to lead right where they are